veggiemonk/awesome-docker/README.md

 - [cAdvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
 Created by [@Google][google]
 - [Docker-Alertd](https://github.com/deltaskelta/docker-alertd) - Monitor and send alerts based on docker container resource usage/statistics
 - [Docker-Flow-Monitor](https://github.com/docker-flow/docker-flow-monitor) - Reconfigures Prometheus when a new service is updated or deployed automatically by [@vfarcic][vfarcic]
-- [Docker-Fluentd][fluentd] - Docker container to Log Other Containers' Logs.
-One can aggregate the logs of Docker containers running on the same host using Fluentd by [@kiyoto][kiyoto]
+- [Docker-Fluentd](https://github.com/kiyoto/docker-fluentd) - Docker container to Log Other Containers' Logs.
+One can aggregate the logs of Docker containers running on the same host using Fluentd by [@kiyoto](https://github.com/kiyoto)
 - [Dockerana](https://github.com/dockerana/dockerana) :skull: - packaged version of Graphite and Grafana, specifically targeted at metrics from Docker.
 - [Dynatrace](https://www.dynatrace.com/technologies/cloud-and-microservices/docker-monitoring/) :heavy_dollar_sign: - Monitor containerized applications without installing agents or modifying your Run commands
 - [Glances](https://github.com/nicolargo/glances) - A cross-platform curses-based system monitoring tool written in Python by [@nicolargo](https://github.com/nicolargo)
 - [Grafana Docker Dashboard Template](https://grafana.com/dashboards/179) - A template for your Docker, Grafana and Prometheus stack [@vegasbrianc][vegasbrianc]
 - [InfluxDB, cAdvisor, Grafana](https://github.com/vegasbrianc/docker-monitoring) - InfluxDB Time series DB in combination with Grafana and cAdvisor by [@vegasbrianc][vegasbrianc]
 - [LogJam](https://github.com/gocardless/logjam) - Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collection server (such as logstash) by [@gocardless](https://github.com/gocardless)
-- [Logsene for Docker][spm] Monitoring of Metrics, Events and Logs implemented in Node.js.
-Integrated [logagent-js](https://github.com/sematext/logagent-js) to detect and parse various log formats. [@sematext][sematext]
 - [Logspout](https://github.com/gliderlabs/logspout) - Log routing for Docker container logs by [@gliderlabs][gliderlabs]
 - [NexClipper](https://github.com/TheNexCloud/NexClipper) - NexClipper is the container monitoring and performance management solution specialized in Docker, Apache Mesos, Marathon, DC/OS, Mesosphere, Kubernetes by [@Nexcloud](https://github.com/TheNexCloud/NexClipper)
 - [Out-of-the-box Host/Container Monitoring/Logging/Alerting Stack](https://github.com/uschtwill/docker_monitoring_logging_alerting) - Docker host and container monitoring, logging and alerting out of the box using cAdvisor, Prometheus, Grafana for monitoring, Elasticsearch, Kibana and Logstash for logging and elastalert and Alertmanager for alerting.
 Set up in 5 Minutes.
 Secure mode for production use with built-in [Automated Nginx Reverse Proxy (jwilder's)][nginxproxy].